 23. EMERGENCY In the event of an emergency, there is a contact list in the vicinity of the Fire Alarm Control Panel by the main hall entrance door.

-24. PARKING Car parking is available on the forecourt of the Church Hall.
+24. PARKING Car parking is available on the forecourt in front of the church premises.
 Great care must be taken to reduce any inconvenience to our neighbours, and all cars must be removed at the end of the letting.
-Particular care must be taken at the end of a booking with Children in the vicinity of the main road.
-Parking will always be free when it is in association with a letting within the Church premises.
+Particular care must be taken at the end of a booking with children in the vicinity of the main road.
+Parking will always be free when it is in association with a letting within the church premises.

 25. HALL KITCHEN/SERVERY If the Kitchen/Servery is part of the letting, it is the responsibility of the hirer to ensure that the items are left in good condition at the end of the let.
 Particular care must be taken with the urn which may be hot from the previous hirer.
 If hot drinks have been served, the urn must be turned off on completion of the hire.

-26. HALL/CHURCH BUILDING FLOOR Floors are regularly cleaned and polished.
+26. HALL FLOOR Floors are regularly cleaned and polished.
 Please take care when moving furniture across it.

-27. KEYS It’s the Hirer’s responsibility to return the key on completion of the hire as agreed with the Hall Bookings Coordinator.
+27. KEYS It is the Hirer’s responsibility to return the key on completion of the hire as agreed with the Hall Bookings Coordinator.

 28. COVID/PANDEMICS In case of a pandemic, such as Covid-19 or any other future pandemics, Holy Trinity and St Saviour’s Church will seek to follow all current government and Church of England guidelines as to use of their buildings.
 Holy Trinity and St Saviour’s reserve the right to decide on who they are able to hire the halls to in order to keep all parties safe.
 Any hirer of the building must produce their own Risk Assessment in alignment with their professional organisation/national guidelines, if requested.
 Depending on the guidelines, the policy may change and we reserve the right to close the building due to any outbreak or Government/Diocesan instruction and cancel individual hall hire if we feel that the hirer is not following current guidelines appropriately.